Navigate the menus below to get answers to your most frequently asked questions about the NGICP.

 The certifying body is Water Environment Federation (WEF), which is a not-for-profit technical and educational organization of 33,000 individual members and 75 affiliated Member Associations representing water quality professionals around the world.

-The NGICP Commission will be the group under the WEF Stormwater Institute that will be awarding the certifications.
+The NGICP Certification Council will be the group under the WEF Stormwater Institute that will be awarding the certifications.

 The certification process involves the following steps: